Arachni/arachni/HACKING.md

 Other than that you can do whatever you want, you have all of Ruby's power to work with.

+## Creating New Plug-ins

+Unlike the two previous types of components (reports and modules) plug-ins are demi-gods.<br/>
+Each plug-in is passed an instance of the framework to do what they please with it.<br/>
+Via the framework they have access to all Arachni subsystems and can alter or extend Arachni's behavior on the fly.<br/>
+Plug-ins are run in parallel with the framework and are executed right before the scan process starts.<br/>

+Have a look the following demo plug-ins:<br/>
+- {Arachni::Plugins::ClearStdout}<br/>
+- {Arachni::Plugins::Sample}

 ## Licensing